-For those who have perhaps come across it for the first time, here is an audio/visual link to demonstrate how to pronounce the word ‘ingénue’.
+For those who have perhaps come across it for the first time, here is a link to demonstrate how to pronounce the word ‘ingénue’.
 This Cambridge Dictionary link gives both the UK and the US versions, so you can take your pick!

 the printed magazine

 ingénu/e is a free B5 size quarterly magazine which covers the South Downs and High Weald areas of the UK, with outlets in most cities and towns and some villages.
 The area incorporates Sussex and a little of West Kent, see Outlets for further details.
 The printed magazine has a large subscriber and mailing list and can also be picked up from various outlets such as cafés, art centres, libraries, theatres, hotels, tourist information centres and visitor centres, some art supply shops and bookshops, galleries etc. The readership is 15,000 plus.

 ingénu/e magazine’s raison d’être is to promote emerging creative talent of any genre, thus giving a platform to those who would otherwise find it hard to reach a wider audience, while also aiming to keep readers up to date with cultural events and activites in their area.

 ingénu/e covers all fields of creativity: visual arts such as painting, photography, illustration, printmaking, sculpture, contemporary crafts; performing arts such as theatre, music, dance; as well as film, literature and poetry, and creative lifestyle.
 Creatives of all kinds often like to share their knowledge, so creative courses and workshops are also featured regularly.

 Through the printed magazine, website and social media, ingénu/e provides advertisers and contributors a marketing avenue to their intended audience.

 ingénu/e is the creation of husband and wife team Roger & Gill Kaye, with the aid of a few wonderful volunteers who help with occasional articles and some of the distribution of the magazine.